guifel/nocust-client-doc/README.md

-If the user wishes to send its off-chain funds back on-chain (Also call an exit) he needs to do a withdrawal.
-Withdrawals take longer time and are a 2 step process requiring 2 contract calls.
+If the user wishes to send their off-chain funds back on-chain (Also call an exit) he needs to execute a withdrawal.
+Withdrawals take a longer time and are a 2 step process requiring 2 contract calls.

 The amount of off-chain funds available for withdrawals may differ from the current off-chain balance.
-Recently acquired off-chain funds cannot be withdrawn directly, they will be made fully available over time.
+Recently acquired off-chain funds cannot be withdrawn instantly, they will be made fully available over time.
 Recently acquired funds will need between 36h and 72h (one full round) to be available.
-To check the current the current balance available for withdraw the function `getWithdrawalLimit` :
+To check the current balance available for withdrawal call the function `getWithdrawalLimit` :